lolikana/odin-vite_ts-todo/README.md

 * Vitejs - a build tool and development server for modern web apps
 * Express - a web application framework for Node.js
 * MongoDB - a NoSQL document-oriented database
+* Vitest

+## Unit Testing
+Unit testing is implemented in this project using [Vitest](https://vitest.dev/), a Vite native testing framework.
+The tests cover some functionalities and ensure the reliability and correctness of the application.

 ## Features
 - [x] User can add new labels